YUZU-DDL/My-DDL-Reports/README.md

-# DDL Archives — Reports
+# DDL (Dialogue Design Language) Archives — Reports

 Observation logs and analysis of LLM behavior, recorded between September 2025 and July 2026, mostly on ChatGPT (4o → 5.2) and Gemini (1.5 → 3).